LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

 # ELIZA Chatbot and Trigram Model Project by Luke Corcoran
 ## Overview

-In this project, a series of tasks were undertaken with the aim of building a third-order letter approximation model using English texts, generating text based on the model, and analyzing its accuracy.
-Additionally, I developed my own version of an ELIZA chatbot using HTML, CSS, and JavaScript, which was deployed via GitHub Pages.
-This project achieved the assessment's purpose of demonstrating my ability to detect, contextualize, and research an emerging technology and use it to implement a solution to a computing problem.
+This project aimed to demonstrate applications of natural language processing (NLP) and user interaction in modern software systems.
+Using Jupyter Notebook, a series of tasks were undertaken with the aim of creating a **third-order letter approximation model** using English texts to generate random trigram sequences.
+This model evaluates the sequences to calculate the percentage of valid English words present.
+Additionally, I developed my own version of an **ELIZA chatbot** using HTML, CSS, and JavaScript, which was deployed via GitHub Pages.
+This chatbot is based on the original ELIZA chatbot, created in 1966 by Joseph Weizenbaum.
+It simulates human conversation by generating a response based on keywords within the user's input.

 ## Table of Contents
 - [Installation](#installation)